nstoik/farm_device/README.md

 A few additional comments on the `docker-bake.hcl` file:
 - print is optional and will print the configuration of the builder
 - push will push the built images to the registry
+- --load is optional and will load the image into docker
+  - When using --load, only a sinle platform can be specified.
+An example of overriding the platform for 'linux/amd64' is `--set default.platform=linux/amd64`